Hauptallee-Huegel-Homies/Flunkyball-Rules/rules/en.md

 1. All players have to remain behind their _beerlines_.
 2. The containers may be repositioned, only by oneself, along the respective _beerline_, otherwise the containers must rest on the _beerline_.
-3. One of the _Offence_'s player who did not throw in this _lap_, throws the _throwing object_, such that at the time of release the _throwing object_ is above the elbow(s) of the players throwing arm(s).
+3. One of the _Offence_'s players remaining in the game, who did not throw in this _lap_, throws the _throwing object_, such that at the time of release the _throwing object_ is above the elbow(s) of the players throwing arm(s).
 4. Upon releasing the _throwing object_, the _Reaction Phase_ starts.

 ## Reaction Phase